CrayLabs/SmartSim/doc/ensemble.rst

     - an ``Orchestrator`` is launched prior to the ``Ensemble`` execution
     - an initialized ``Ensemble`` named `ensemble_instance` exists within the ``Experiment`` workflow
-    - a Tensorflow-based ML model was serialized using ``serialize_model()`` which returns the the ML model as a byte string with the names of the input and output layers
+    - a Tensorflow-based ML model was serialized using ``serialize_model()`` which returns the ML model as a byte string with the names of the input and output layers

 **Attach the ML model to a SmartSim Ensemble**